PCASOlab/FORLA/README.md

 ```
 Not enough clients (0) for aggregation
 Not enough clients (0) for aggregation
-Not enough clients (0) for aggregation
+Not enough clients (0) for aggregation # no client is ready
-Not enough clients (1) for aggregation
+Not enough clients (1) for aggregation # 1 clent is ready
-Not enough clients (3) for aggregation
+Not enough clients (3) for aggregation # 3 clents are ready
 Aggregated new global model v1
 Aggregated new global model v2
 Aggregated new global model v3